rniemeyer/knockout-amd-helpers/README.md

 This plugin is designed to be a lightweight and flexible solution to working with AMD modules in Knockout.js.
 It provides two key features:

 1- Augments the default template engine to allow it to load **external templates** using the AMD loader's text plugin.
-This lets you create your templates in individual HTML files and pull them in as needed by name.
+This lets you create your templates in individual HTML files and pull them in as needed by name (ideally in production the templates are included in your optimized file).

 2- Creates a `module` binding that provides a flexible way to load data from an AMD module and either bind it against a template or against an anonymous/inline template.